pxc/gitbook/text/48_How_Git_Stores_Objects/0_ How_Git_Stores_Objects.markdown

 This chapter goes into detail about how Git physically stores objects.

-All objects are stored as compressed contents by their sha values.
+All objects are stored as compressed contents by their SHA values.
 They contain the object type, size and contents in a gzipped format.

 There are two formats that Git keeps objects in - loose objects and